nDriaDev/react-tools/apps/react-tools-demo/src/markdown/useSessionStorageState.md

 > - A Child component 2 that uses _useSessionStorage_ with _write_ __mode__ and __key__  _demo_ to write to sessionStorage with an onSubmit form event with a input text value.
 > - An useEffect that invokes __remove__ function and delete item with key _demo_ from sessionStorage when the component unmounts.
 >
 > When component is mounted, the Child1 state is _prova_.
 It can be changed by Child2.
-If you change state and open the page into another tab, after mounting, the Child1 display the new value of state and every changes made is reflected in both tabs.
+If you open the page into another tab, changes aren't reflected in both tabs.

 ## API